chemmatcars/XAnoS/docs/_sources/Introduction.rst.txt

 Introduction
 ============
-    SAXS_Drive is a collection of widgets developed for the measurement, visualization, data reduction and analysis of Anomalous Small Angle X-ray Scattering data at `NSF's ChemMatCARS (Sector 15) <https://chemmatcars.uchicago.edu/>`_  at `Advanced Photon Source <https://www.aps.anl.gov/>`_ , USA.
+    **XAnoS** stands for X-ray Anomalous Scattering and the package provides a collection of widgets developed for the measurement, visualization, data reduction and analysis of Anomalous Small Angle X-ray Scattering data at `NSF's ChemMatCARS (Sector 15) <https://chemmatcars.uchicago.edu/>`_  at `Advanced Photon Source <https://www.aps.anl.gov/>`_ , USA.

-    If you are using any components of SAXS_Drive for your research/work please do not forget to acknowledge (see :ref:`Acknowledgements`).
+    If you are using any components of XAnoS for your research/work please do not forget to acknowledge (see :ref:`Acknowledgements`).

 .. _Installation: